 Workers’ compensation was established more than a century ago and has been referred to as the “grand bargain” between employers and workers.
-Ultimately, the workers’ compensation system is a cooperative arrangement to reduce conflicts that can arise between businesses and employees when employees become injured or ill on the job.
+Ultimately, the workers’ compensation system is a cooperative arrangement to reduce conflicts that can arise between businesses and employees when employees become injured on the job.

-The “grand bargain” is this: no matter who is responsible for the workplace illness or injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the illness or injury.
+The “grand bargain” is this: no matter who is responsible for the workplace injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the injury.

 If you’re an employer, there are three main ways having workers’ comp insurance benefits you:

 If, due to an incident at work, your team members were injured, you’d want to be able to care for them.
 Employees often cannot afford significant out-of-pocket for medical expenses and recoup lost wages.
 When covered by a workers’ compensation policy, employees who have sustained a work-related injury recover lost wages and other accommodations.

-If you do not carry workers’ compensation insurance for your business, employees or their families could sue in civil court for workplace injury, illness, or death.
+If you do not carry workers’ compensation insurance for your business, employees or their families could sue in civil court for workplace injury or death.
 This situation could be financially devastating for business owners who are uninsured and could even open them up to a criminal investigation.
 Running a business can be fast-paced and stressful.
 Business owners need to reduce their risks of complicated legal problems whenever possible.
 Investing in workers’ comp insurance is one important way to do this.

 3. It’s the law